MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

     :::code language="csharp" source="~/../custom-authentication-extension/OnOtpSend/CustomEmailSendGrid.cs":::

-1. Select **Get Function Url**, and copy the **Function key** URL, which will hereby be used and referred to as `{Function_Url}`.
+1. Select **Get Function Url**, and copy the **Function key** URL, which is henceforth used and referred to as `{Function_Url}`.
 Close the function.
 ---

-The code starts with reading the incoming JSON object.
-Microsoft Entra ID sends the [JSON object](/entra/identity-platform/custom-claims-provider-reference) to your API.
-In this example, it reads the email address (identifier) and the one time code (otp).
-Then, the code sends the details to SendGrid to send the email using a [dynamic template](https://sendgrid.com/en-us/solutions/email-api/dynamic-email-templates).

 ## Step 2: Add connection strings to the Azure Function

+Connection strings enable the Communication Services SDKs to connect and authenticate to Azure.
+For both Azure Communication Services and SendGrid You'll then need to add these connection strings to your Azure Function app as environment variables.

 ### [Azure Communication Services](#tab/azure-communication-services)

-Connection strings enable the Communication Services SDKs to connect and authenticate to Azure.
+### 2.1: Extract the connection strings and service endpoints from your Azure Communication Services resource

 You can access your Communication Services connection strings and service endpoints from the Azure portal or programmatically with Azure Resource Manager APIs.
-You will then need to add these connection strings to your Azure Function app.

-### 2.1: Extract the connection strings and service endpoints from your Azure Communication Services resource

 1. From the **Home** page in the [Azure portal](https://portal.azure.com/#home), open the portal menu, search for and select **All resources**.
 1. Search for and select the **Azure Communications Service** created as part of the [Prerequisites](#prerequisites) to this article.